The Ultimate Beneficial Owner (UBO): Protective Measure For Companies in the UAE

 To create a safer and more financially sound environment for businesses, a new cabinet resolution, also known as the UBO Resolution, came into place on August 28, 2020, regulating the reporting and registration of the Ultimate Beneficial Owners (UBOs).
 The new resolution has been created following the Anti-Money Laundering and Anti-Terrorist Financial regulations.

-According to the Dubai Development Authority (DDA) and Department of Economic Development (DED) all businesses, including the FZLLCs or Branch Offices, are required to disclose their Ultimate Beneficial Owners (UBOs) who directly or indirectly own or partially control companies, entities, or other structures.
+According to the Dubai Development Authority (DDA) and Department of Economic Development (DED) all businesses, including the FZ LLCs or Branch Offices, are required to disclose their Ultimate Beneficial Owners (UBOs) who directly or indirectly own or partially control companies, entities, or other structures.

 What are UBOs?